Loading

 The gardens of Walter Sisulu Botanical Gardens

-The hiking trails at the gardens
+The hiking trails at the botanical gardens in Johannesburg

 The hiking trail: The geological trail starts at the waterfall.
 It is approximately 3.9km long, with a 209-meter elevation, which takes about two and ½ hours to complete including rests.
 The route is popular for birding, hiking, and walking.
 Remember to ask for a trail map at the entrance!
 Although we have only hiked parts of the route, some places are quite steep and rocky.
 Some challenging parts require a level of fitness.